amurani/simple_scp_sync/Readme.md

 ### Setup

-Please ass a file called `~/.simple_scp_sync_config` which is pretty much a json file of the format:
+Please add a file called `~/.simple_scp_sync_config` which is pretty much a json file of the format:

 ```
 [
     // ...,